CallumBeaney/blogge/content/blog/hackathon.md

 # Final thoughts

 This prototype was a youth-oriented homework aid.
-I would prefer to make a comprehensive visual comparison/reference tool designed to use these two front pages as a single point of reference through which the entirety of the Reformation could be filtered & explained to an engaged, even specialist audience.
+For myself, I would rather than a game prefer to make a comprehensive visual comparison tool designed to use these two front pages as a single point of reference through which the entirety of the Reformation could be filtered to an engaged, even specialist audience - a sort of historiographical fulcrum.

-I feel somewhat conflicted about our contribution - the game idea was good; the final project will be made by a single member of Hidden In Plain Sight team with some webdev experience working in a developer-adjacent role.
-Given time/budget constraints typical to heritage sector projects, I don't expect building a game will be favoured over less architecturally complex and asset-light project ideas.
-Ultimately idea-generating endeavours such as these are, while edifying and extremely fun, constrained by available resources.
-I would love to be proven wrong, and if welcome back might be involved in future iterations.
+I feel somewhat conflicted about our contribution - the game idea was good and I would really like for my teammates to see it realised, however the final Hidden In Plain Sight app will be developed by a single member of the project team who has some webdev experience working in a developer-adjacent role.
+Given time/budget constraints typical to heritage sector projects, I don't expect building a game is feasible compared with less architecturally complex and asset-light prototypes.
+I could be and hope I am wrong.

+I encourage those reading this, be they developers or academics, to consider participating in this or like events.

 <br>